 Higher Monthly Bills

 We've said it before, and we'll say it again to residents of Calgary, leaking pipes are expensive problems to have—especially if you don't fix them quickly.
-Some people assume costly home damage will have the most significant effect on finances in such situations, but you shouldn't underestimate the effect of continuous waste.
+Some people assume costly home damage will have the most significant effect on finances in such situations, but you shouldn't underestimate the impact of continuous waste.

 Unpleasant Odours